taysta/Match-History-To-Trueskill/README.md

-# Turn team game match history into TrueSkill data
+#  Calculate Trueskill data from team-game match histories

 ## Running
 1. Ensure you have Python installed.